mahalakshme/recon/README.md

 Reconnaisance for Recruitment.

+## What is Recon?

+Recon gamifies recruitment contributions.
+It assigns points for various Interview stages (such as Telephone, Pairing, etc), tracks Employee scores based on the interviews they take, and shows Leaderboards.

 ## Getting Started

-The project is vagrant-ized.
+The project is vagrantized.
 So all you need to do is:

 * Install Vagrant
 * Clone this repository
 * Run `vagrant up` to provision and boot a VM
 * Run `vagrant ssh` to login to the VM
 * Run `cd /vagrant; rails server -b 0.0.0.0` to start the server
-* Hit `localhost:3000` in your browser
+* Browse to `localhost:3000`

 ## Production Deployment